-How do you make YouTube thumbnails that actually get clicks?
+How do you make YouTube thumbnails that actually get clickthroughs?

 What are YouTube thumbnails?

-If you have a good thumbnail, you automatically increase the odds that people click to watch your videos, not your competitor’s.
+Great YouTube thumbnail images increase the odds that people will click to watch your videos, not your competitor’s.

 - Having high quality, simple and easy-to-read thumbnail images